Definition Of Common Sense Thomas Paine

 The legacy of Common Sense extends far beyond the American Revolution.
 Its message of self-determination and its call for the overthrow of oppressive regimes have inspired generations of activists and reformers around the world.
 Even today, Paine's work serves as a reminder of the importance of critical thinking, informed citizenship, and the pursuit of a more just and equitable society.

-How can we ensure that the ideals of Common Sense continue to thrive in our own time?
+How can we confirm that the ideals of Common Sense continue to thrive in our own time?
 Are you willing to apply Paine's principles to your own life and to the challenges we face today?